BrianMcConway/puppy-puzzle-game/README.md

 ## Deployment

+- The code was written on VS Code desktop version, commits were commented and pushed to the relevant Github repository.
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch